lhansford/bugsnag-report-build-action/README.md

 ### `appVersion`

 A version string for the build to report.
-Default: The version in package.json.
+Default: The version in ./package.json for the PR.

 ### `releaseStage`